 Spaghetti Squash is part of the fall harvest at the Hamilton Farmers’ Market.
-Spaghetti squash is a nutritious winter vegetable that offers lots of fiber and a fun, spaghetti-like texture and built-in bowl shape.
+Spaghetti squash is a versatile vegetable to mix into your cooking.
+It is a nutritious winter vegetable that offers lots of fiber and a built-in bowl shape.

 Here’s the best way to cook spaghetti squash from the Hamilton Farmers’ Market.